grammyjs/website/site/docs/plugins/entity-parser.md

 Converting them to HTML is only necessary in rare cases where you need to use Telegram-formatted text **outside** of Telegram itself, such as displaying Telegram messages on a website.

-See the [_Cases When It's Better to Not Use This Package_](#cases-when-it-s-better-to-not-use-this-package) section to determine if you have a similar problem to solve.
+See the [_Cases When It's Better Not to Use This Package_](#cases-when-it-s-better-not-to-use-this-package) section to determine if you have a similar problem to solve.

 If you're unsure whether this plugin is the right fit for your use case, please don't hesitate to ask in our [Telegram group](https://t.me/grammyjs).
 In most cases, people find they don't actually need this plugin to solve their problems!